Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 | End-of-service benefits | Part of total compensation | How basic salary is defined, and how service is calculated |

-If we’re moving as founders or hiring in the UAE, it can help to know trusted local providers for legal, moving, and setup support.
-We can browse the UAE business directory listings to find verified services across Dubai, Abu Dhabi, Sharjah, Ajman, Ras Al Khaimah, Fujairah, and Umm Al Quwain.
+If you’re moving as founders or hiring in the UAE, it can help to know trusted local providers for legal, moving, and setup support.
+You can browse the UAE business directory listings to find verified services across Dubai, Abu Dhabi, Sharjah, Ajman, Ras Al Khaimah, Fujairah, and Umm Al Quwain.

-Right before we resign, we should run the “three confirmations” test:
+Right before you resign, run the “three confirmations” test:

 Written documents: Offer letter and full contract received, with salary breakdown, benefits, notice, and probation clearly stated.